vanadium-archive/todos/demo.md

 # Demo setup

 This page describes how to set things up for a demo.

+We assume you've followed the [contributor instructions][contrib] to install prerequisites and fetch the Vanadium repositories, and installed the Syncbase and Node.js profiles using `v23 profile install syncbase nodejs`.
+We also assume that you've installed the [Vanadium Chrome extension][crx].

+The commands below assume that the current working directory is `$V23_ROOT/release/projects/todos`.

 For detailed explanations of the app setup steps, see [README.md](README.md).

 ## Single-machine setup

+This setup involves a single machine running two instances of Syncbase+Webapp, one for Alice and one for Bob.
+You'll probably want to open the two Webapp windows side-by-side.

 Run these commands once: